Pinaki82/Tulu-C-IDE/README.md

 `CTRL-Y` is redo

-`CTRL-D` is Buffer Delete (closes the currently opened file and also deletes it from Vim's memory)
+`CTRL-D` is Buffer Delete (closes the currently opened file and also deletes it from Vim's memory).
+However, deleting the buffer will not delete the file from the disc.

 -----------------------------------